API

 Set a GRE tunnel with Gcore

-The configuration pieces in the guide below are specific to Cisco routers.
+These configuration steps are specific to Cisco routers.
 For information on configuring GRE tunnels and BGP sessions on other devices, refer to the respective documentation provided by the manufacturer.

-Step 1: Check the network availability between two routers that will participate in the tunnel.
-Both routers must have routable interfaces connected to the internet, and their routes must be mutually visible and reachable.
+Both routers in a tunnel must have routable interfaces connected to the internet, and their routes must be mutually visible and reachable.
 To verify the connectivity, run either of the following commands on a router platform:

 show ip route